K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 "**Losses**" includes losses, damages, costs, claims, liabilities, charges, demands and expenses;

-"**Order Execution Policy**" means the policy of the Manager relating to the execution of orders and decisions to deal on behalf of clients as required by the FCA Rules and as amended by the Manager from time to time;
+"**Order Execution Policy**" means the policy of the Manager relating to the execution of orders and decisions to deal on behalf of clients as required by the AMF Rules and as amended by the Manager from time to time;

 "**Performance Commencement Date**" means the date specified as such in the Guidelines; "Personal Data" means any information relating to an identified or identifiable natural living person;

 "**Portfolio**" means the portfolio of assets of the Client, including uninvested cash, designated from time to time by the Client as subject to the management of the Manager pursuant to this Agreement;

-"**Portfolio Management**" means portfolio management within the meaning of the FCA Rules;
+"**Portfolio Management**" means portfolio management within the meaning of the AMF Rules;

 ["**Proceedings**" means any suit, action or proceedings relating to any dispute arising out of or in connection with this Agreement including any dispute relating to any non-contractual obligations arising out of or in connection with this Agreement;][^3]

-"**Regulated Market**" means a regulated market within the meaning of the FCA Rules; "Regulated Trading Venue" means a trading venue within the meaning of the FCA Rules;
+"**Regulated Market**" means a regulated market within the meaning of the AMF Rules; "Regulated Trading Venue" means a trading venue within the meaning of the AMF Rules;

 "**Standard of Care**" means, in relation to the Manager, the standard of care that could reasonably be expected of a professional discretionary investment manager acting in good faith and with reasonable care and skill;